User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Optimal Mechanism

-Finally, observe that we can optimize Eq.~\eqref{eq:opt_final} by finding a set $W$ with $0 < |W| \leq k$ that maximizes $\ctr \cdot \sum_{i \in W} \phi_i(v_i) + M_W(\ctr) - M_{\emptyset}(\ctr)$ if this quantity is positive.
-Otherwise, the mechanism that does allocate to any advertiser. \end{proof} \begin{remark} Regularity is not strictly necessary for Theorem~\ref{thm:opt_mdp_auction_multi}.
+\begin{remark} Regularity is not strictly necessary for Theorem~\ref{thm:opt_mdp_auction_multi}.
 Indeed, if the distributions are not regular then one may always use Myerson's ironing procedure~\citep{myerson1981optimal} to the modified virtual value, so that the resulting ironed modified virtual value is monotone in the bidder's value. \end{remark}